deciob/nightcharts-old/bower_components/rest/README.md

 Copyright
 ---------

-Copyright 2012-2013 the original author or authors
+Copyright 2012-2014 the original author or authors

 rest.js is made available under the MIT license.
 See LICENSE.txt for details.

 Change Log
 ----------

+1.0.3
+- add moduleType for bower (node and amd).
+Thanks @briancavalier
+- doc polish.
+Thanks @gogamoga

+1.0.2
+- restore client.chain() to the default client

+1.0.1
+- handle exceptions thrown from MIME converters
+- allow overriding the default client
+- allow AMD loaders to load node client.
+Useful when using an AMD loader with Node.
+Thanks @unscriptable

 1.0.0
 - JSON HAL mime serializer for application/hal+json